kbonnici/mortgage-calculator-api/README.md

 * Payment per payment schedule
 * An error if the inputs are not valid

+This API can be interacted with using the [accompanying frontend application](https://github.com/kbonnici/mortgage-calculator-frontend)

 ### Mortgage Payment Formula

 `M = P * (r * (1+r)^n)/((1 + r)^n - 1)`